opendaylight/releng-builder/docs/jenkins.rst

       </tr>
       <tr>
         <td colspan="2">
-          This job template can be used by a project that is Python based.
-It simply installs a python virtualenv and uses tox to run tests.
-When using the template you need to provide a {toxdir} which is the path relative to the root of the project repo containing the tox.ini file.
+          This job template can be used by a project that contains Python.
+It simply installs a Python virtualenv and uses tox to run the tests defined in the project's tox.ini file.
+If the tox.ini is anywhere other than the project's repo root, the path to its directory releative to the project's repo root should be passed as {toxdir}.
         </td>
       </tr>